shadowshot-x/minikube-slatra/README.md

 TO attach non identifying metadata, we can use annotations.
 Again this is in metadata.
 Not used to select object like label.

 #### Service
 Service lets you access your containers from outside the Cluster.
 This can be another cluster or the internet.
 They lay out a policy to access the pods.
+These are TCP by default.

 A good example to understand Service :- There are many pods of frontend.
 All of them will query from a backend.
 So, if you assign each frontend pod a backend pod, this would mean they become coupled.
 What service does is that it acts as a layer.
 Frontend pods send request to this layer and this layer then distributes the requests among backend pods.
 Thereby decoupling frontend and backend.

+There are 4 types of service :-
+1. ClusterIP - Defualt IP provided to service by K8.
+Only reachable from within the cluster.
+2. NodePort - Exposes port of a Node.
+These route to ClusterIP Service. `Node-Ip:NodePort` from outside.
+3. Load Balancer - Used to Expose service to outside using Cloud Service's Load Balancer.
+4. ExternalName - ???

+An important part of Service is Port. `targetport` is port of the *Pod* where your API is exposed like 8080 in your Golang server or 3000 in your React Server.
+This is mapped by the service to a `port` of the *Node* say 80 if you want to set to it.

+Multiple port services are supported in K8.